-Carnival sweets all across Italy and dozens of regional dishes not to be missed are ready to tempt young and old.
+Carnival sweets cross all of Italy and there are dozens of regional recipes not to be missed ready to delight young and old.
 Carnival sweets are almost always fried, although with the increased attention to diet and healthy nutrition they have developed many variations of baked recipes that once foresaw the only frying.
 In oil, butter and even lard.
 Carnival sweets, by struffoli at chatter until to castagnole, They have as a common denominator even being almost always sweet poor.
 Desserts made from flour, milk and eggs, and perhaps for this Fried, with the idea to then enrich them with granulated sugar, powdered or honey.
 Some are also fruit-based, like the wonderful APPLE PANCAKES trentino alto adige, that are now all year round.

 Carnival Sweets, regional recipes not to be missed from Sicily to Sardinia